ConnectSDK/Connect-SDK-iOS/CONTRIBUTING.md

 ###Licensing

 If you submit a pull request, you acknowledge that your code will be released to the public under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Make sure that you have the rights to the code you are submitting in the pull request.

-##Crash Reports

-If you experience a crash, please attach your symbolicated crash log or stack trace to an issue in GitHub.

 ##Testing Lab